-The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision made process with the aim of reducing sustainability risks and enhancing returns.
+The sub-fund aimed to identify and analyse companies' key products or services which might help reduce overall healthcare spend as an integral part of the investment decision made process to reducing the negative social impact of reduced access to health care and enhancing returns.

 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.